SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_GridGraphTraversal.md

     1. Prevents the traversal of already visited nodes
 2. Before we traverse we need to check if the direction we are going to is valid.
     1. Check if the cell exists
-    2. Check if there is a certain condition why we would not want to go to that cell (its a boundary, value we don’t want to traverse to, etc.)
+    2. Check if there is a certain condition why we would not want to go to that cell (its a boundary, value we don't want to traverse to, etc.)
     3. Check if the cell is already visited

 ### Template Code